jault3/creg/README.md

 # CREG - Custom ResourcE Generator

 CREG is a website for generating and validating a Custom Resource (CR) from a Kubernetes Custom Resource Definition (CRD).
-You can use CREG to build your CR from scratch, or validate an already existing one to figure out exactly which line violates the CRD schema.
+CREG can be used to build a CR from scratch, or validate an already existing one to figure out exactly which lines violate the CRD schema.

 ![demo image](docs/demo.png)